samapriya/awesome-gee-community-datasets/docs/projects/fpar.md

 ???+ note

     **This dataset is part of a paper in submission and as such does not have citation and DOI information.
-This will be updated as the paper progress through review and publication cycles.**
+This will be updated as the paper progresses through review and publication cycles.**

 </div>